Gísli Magnússon

 21167854_1661762217181169_5963076324587597250_o.jpg

-Magnússon studied composition at the Iceland Academy of the Arts, first with Gunnar Andreas Kristinsson and later with Hróðmar Ingi Sigurbjörnsson and Atli Ingólfsson.
-In 2017 he finished his master’s studies at the Amsterdam Conservatory, where his main teachers were Joël Bons, Willem Jeths and Wim Henderickx.
-Magnússon has also attended courses and private lessons with composers such as Kaija Saariaho, Francisco Filidei and Fabien Lévy.
+Magnússon studied composition at the Iceland Academy of the Arts (BA) and Conservatorium van Amsterdam (MA), where he graduated in 2017.
+His teachers include Hróðmar I. Sigurbjörnsson, Atli Ingólfsson, Willem Jeths and Wim Henderickx.
+He has also attended courses with renowned composers such as Kaija Saariaho, Francisco Filidei and Fabien Lévy.

 More photos